 In our case, the workhorse instrument is used as an evaluation tool for similar instruments in different locations.
 For such measurements, the benefit is that there is an explicit link to the SI through the RMS.
 In a manufacturing environment where different materials, feature sizes, and product lots are being measured, a system like the one described here becomes very useful.
-Figure 8 shows a metrology timeline with three levels of traceability hierarchy.
+Figure 6 shows a metrology timeline with three levels of traceability hierarchy.
 Here only one event is shown for the instrument evaluation, but one can easily visualize several instrument evaluations on different materials, size ranges, and lots.
 Having a clear accounting of which RMS event each measurement is traceable is crucial.
+ES in Figs. 6, 7, and 8 represents the evaluation sample.

-Figure 9 shows results from resist and polysilicon samples made by a workhorse instrument on the same day in January 2006.
+Figure 7 shows results from resist and polysilicon samples made by a workhorse instrument on the same day in January 2006.
 The polysilicon sample gets its traceability from measurements made in November 2005, while that of the resist comes from measurements made in December 2005.
 Although the two measurements were made on the same day with the same settings, the workhorse tool has a different interaction with each material.
-Because of this, there is a 3 nm offset between the measurements of this particular resist and polysilicon samples.
-We have seen resist and polysilicon offsets as high as 15 nm.
+Because of this, there is a 3 nm off-set between the measurements of this particular resist and polysilicon samples.
+We have seen resist and polysilicon off-sets as high as 15 nm.
 In addition, the resist sample also has a larger uncertainty, 3.1 nm as opposed to 1.2 nm for the polysilicon.
 This offset is a systematic error induced by the different interaction of the workhorse instrument with the samples.
 Without a reference measurement system, this offset would be difficult to determine, and without a strict accounting of the traceability and time of measurements, an incorrect uncertainty value would have been ascribed to the resist results.